 Initial Teacher Education

-We've been working with a number of virtual schools, teaching schools, initial teacher training and other organisations including The Universities Council for the Education of Teachers (UCET), The National Association of School Based Teacher Trainers (NASBTT), Teach First, and the Consortium for Emotional Well-Being in schools to integrate understanding of children’s emotional and attachment needs within teacher education.
-We also contributed directly to Sir Andrew Carter’s Review on Initial Teacher Training in January 2015, which recommended all trainee teachers should be educated in child development.
+We have been working with a number of virtual schools, teaching schools, initial teacher training and other organisations including The Universities Council for the Education of Teachers (UCET), The National Association of School Based Teacher Trainers (NASBTT), Teach First, and the Consortium for Emotional Well-Being in schools to integrate understanding of children’s emotional and attachment needs within teacher education.
+We contributed directly to Sir Andrew Carter’s Review on Initial Teacher Training in January 2015, which recommended all trainee teachers should be educated in child development.
+The new core framework for Initial Teacher Training published on 12 July 2016 includes specific reference to the importance of attachment under Teacher's Standard 5.